 Art is the touch that makes the world a better place.
-There are many different types of art you can experiment with.
+There are many different types of art you can experiment.

-But in this article, we’re talking about a specific kind of art, if you’re experimenting with oil paints for a while, this might be the time you upgrade your skills with our top tips and techniques!
+In this article, we’re talking about a specific type of art, if you’re working with oil paints for a while, this might be the time you upgrade your skills with these tips and techniques!

-Who doesn’t need a push every once in a while to upgrade their skills and artwork?
-Well, it’s necessary to stay up-to-date and learn all tips and tricks to boost your artwork!
+Who doesn’t need a push every once in a while to upgrade their skills and work?
+Well, staying up-to-date and learning all tips and tricks to boost your artwork is necessary.

 Even though oil painting can look hard to master when you first start painting, however, there are some simple and practical oil painting techniques to make your transitions smoother and they will also take your artwork to another place.

 Paint With Confidence With These Oil Painting Techniques

 · Master your brush orientation: it’s normal to forget that your brush has two sides or orientations when you paint, however, you don’t need to limit yourself to always making wide strokes using the flat side of your brush.